 Where do Presentation Components fit in?
-As our Search Feature component grows in complexity we can refactor our component into smaller reusable Presentation Components.
+As our Search Feature component grows in complexity, we can refactor our component into smaller reusable Presentation Components.
 Presentation Components behave like pure functions taking in the data via

 @Input and emitting data via

 @Output.
-This allows the majority of our UI to not know the underlying implementation detail of where the data came from.
-For example a
+This allows the majority of our UI not to know the underlying implementation detail of where the data came from.
+For example, a

 product-item component takes in a